Blackheath Quaker Meeting House

 Blackheath Quaker Meeting House is a Grade II listed building in the London Borough of Lewisham.
 It has been the home of Blackheath Quaker Meeting since 1972, and is also used by many community groups.
-Designed by Trevor Dannatt, it is believed to be the only Quaker Meeting House in Britain built in the Brutalist style.
+Designed by Trevor Dannatt, it is believed to be the only Quaker Meeting House in Britain built in the concrete Brutalist style.
 In the survey of Quaker meeting houses conducted by the Architectural History Practice for Historic England and Quakers in Britain it was described as a "Brutalist jewel" and "of exceptional aesthetic value".

 History

 Quakers met at various places in south-east London from the late seventeenth century onwards, including Greenwich, Deptford and Woolwich.
 When the existing Meeting at Woolwich outgrew its meeting house in the 1960s, the Meeting moved to Blackheath, where most of its members lived, and the meeting house was sold in 1964.
 Initially the Meeting met in church buildings, latterly that of the Congregational Church in Independents Road, Blackheath.

 Six Weeks Meeting (now London Quakers Property Trust), the managing trustee of London's Quaker meeting houses, purchased land in central Blackheath with a view to building a new meeting house, but the project did not proceed.
 The Congregationalists leased Quakers a small (0.044 ha) building plot at the end of Independents Road, next to their church hall.
 The brief for the new building—"a modern building to fit in with the forward-looking community around it"—was issued in 1967.

 The meeting house was to contain some facilities intended for joint use with the Congregationalists.
 Shortly after the meeting house was completed, the Congregational church became redundant when the Congregational and Presbyterian churches merged at the national level to form the United Reformed Church, and the church and church hall buildings subsequently passed into other hands.